Rules & FAQ

 – University of Nicosia

-Upon registration they will receive the zoom links for the kick-off event and the educational webinars
+Upon registration they will receive the zoom links for the events and the educational webinars

 Certificates of participation will be offered to all students who register, attend all webinars and submit a valid entry.